mokonuts chocolate rye cookies

 I’ve found the cookie-to-die-for recipe, and it comes from Paris.
 Mokonuts’ cookies are the perfect mix of chewy, squidgy, Japanese, American and Middle Eastern.
 Rye flour, cranberries and chocolate chips turn out to be the magic formula.

-mokonuts chocolate rye cookiesServings: 18-20 cookiesTime: 20 minutes plus chilling overnight and 10 minutes baking
+mokonuts chocolate rye cookiesServings: 18-20 cookiesTime: 30 minutes plus chilling overnight

 - 85g (1⁄2 cup plus 2 tbsp.) plain flour